hamax97/hamax97.github.io/write-ups/lessons-learned-rails.md

   - RSpec Rails provides thoughtfully selected features to encourage good testing practices, but there’s no "right" way to do it.
 Ultimately, it’s up to you to decide how your test suite will be composed.

+- Don't use `render_template` or `assert_template` in your specs.
+These were deprecated and they indicate a code smell.
+  - Don't include the gem `rails-controller-testing` in your Gemfile.
+These features were externalized to this gem.
+  - Instead test for something different: status code, database changes, response content.

 ### Useful commands

 Rebuild test database: